 Based on an evaluation of individual projects that had revisions to total estimated costs, or anticipated contract value, which resulted in a reduction of profitability in excess of \$1.0 million, our operating results were negatively impacted by approximately \$48.5 million during the year ended December 31, 2022.
 Of this amount, approximately \$33.5 million was reported within our United States electrical construction and facilities services segment, approximately \$1.3 million was reported within our United States building services segment.
-There were no increases in total estimated costs or reductions to anticipated contract value that had a significant impact on our operating results during each of the years ended December 31, 2022 or 2021 related to performance obligations satisfied in prior periods.
-During the year ended December 31, 2020, we recognized revenue of \$6.1 million associated with the final settlement of the contract value for two projects within our United States services segment that were completed or substantially completed in prior periods.
+There were no increases in total estimated costs or reductions to anticipated contract value that had a significant impact on our operating results during each of the years ended December 31, 2021 and 2020.
+Additionally, there were no significant amounts of revenue recognized during the years ended December 31, 2022 or 2021 related to performance obligations satisfied in prior periods.
+During the year ended December 31, 2020, we recognized revenue of \$6.1 million associated with the final settlement of the contract value for two projects within our United States electrical construction and facilities services segment that were completed or substantially completed in prior periods.